Best Charcoal Grill 2026: Kettle, Kamado, or Something Else?

 Kamado Joe Classic III: The Long-Term Investment

-The Kamado Joe Classic III is a full ceramic kamado that competes directly with the Big Green Egg — and, in my view, wins.
+The Kamado Joe Classic III is a full ceramic kamado that competes directly with the Big Green Egg, and beats it on value.
 The Classic III includes a divide-and-conquer flexible cooking system (two half-moon racks that can sit at different heights), a SlōRoller hyperbolic smoke chamber, a heat deflector, and a wire-mesh fiberglass gasket that seals the dome tightly.
 The Big Green Egg at the same size sells for comparable money without any of those accessories included.

 The ceramic construction matters.
 A properly managed kamado at 225°F can hold temperature for 18-20 hours on a single load of charcoal.
 The thermal mass of the ceramic absorbs heat and radiates it back into the cook chamber consistently.
 Opening the lid briefly does not cause a temperature crash because the ceramic retains the heat in the walls.